iona-b/blog-posts/Creating a Portfolio Website Using GitHub Pages and React Part 2/README.md

 ***
 <br></br>

-In the next post, I'll be looking more at the React app itself and how we can use it to create an effective portfolio website.
+In the next post, I'll be looking at how to use your own custom domain name for your website.
 See you then!

 **Part 1 is available [here](https://dev.to/ionabrabender/creating-a-portfolio-website-using-github-pages-and-react-part-1-1mm4).**